- 2 beef top sirloin steaks (5 ounces each)

 - Hot cooked rice, optional

 - Sprinkle steaks with salt and pepper.
-In a large nonstick skillet coated with cooking spray, cook steaks in oil over medium heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+In a large nonstick skillet coated with cooking spray, cook steaks in oil over medium heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Meanwhile, combine the clementines, onion and walnuts; set aside.
 Remove steaks and keep warm.